Regan-Koopmans/Navy/README.md

-# Navy 🛥️
+# Navy :ship:

 Repository for the Navy COS 301/730 group.